 Over in Clapham is The Avalon with a huge beer garden at the rear.
 It’s open during the summer months and has a wonderful terrace with plenty of seating.
 On Thursday and Friday nights and all day on Saturday and Sunday there is a mouth-watering Mediterranean grill.

 In Brixton is the Grand Union.
 It has one of the largest gardens in the capital and has Thai style tree houses.
 Here you can sip a cocktail among the palm trees and enjoy a gourmet burger or pizza.

 If you’ve been to London Zoo, just a short distance away is the Edinboro Castle with a large garden.
 Another pub with a barbecue and outdoor bar it is incredibly pretty in the evening when they switch on the fairy lights.

 Over in Richmond is The Marlborough with by far the largest garden in the area.
 It welcomes cyclists, dog walkers and kids and has a relaxed atmosphere.
 It has a conservatory, barbecues at the weekends and rabbits and guinea pigs for the kids.

 Finally, in Hammersmith is The Queens Head.
 On the outside it looks tiny, but at the rear is a huge, leafy garden surrounded by a brick wall with seating for 170.
 Even so, on a hot day it fills up fairly quickly.

 Leave a Replay

-Share on facebook Share on twitter Share on pinterest Share on tumblr Share on reddit Bracknell is a large town in Berkshire, which lies 11 miles to the east of
+Share on facebook Share on twitter Share on pinterest Share on tumblr Share on reddit The Westfield’s shopping Mall is in the White city, London. …

 Don’t Stop Here